GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/single_purpose/index.md

 In order to minimize disruption for users, we recommend that you take a moment to carefully review your extensions and make necessary updates as soon as possible.
-You can email us at [chromewebstore-policy@google.com][8] with your extension ID, and we’ll try to provide feedback within a week.
+You can email us at [chromewebstore-policy@google.com][8] with your extension ID, and we'll try to provide feedback within a week.

 ## 6.)
 Can my extension make changes to the start page, homepage, and new tab settings? {: #six }